Brauer pairs for splendid Rickard equivalences: Brauer pairs for splendid Rickard equivalences

-Each splendid Rickard complex $C$ induces a $p$-permutation equivalence $\gamma := \Lambda(C)$, and therefore has an associated set of $\gamma$-Brauer pairs.
-As with $p$-permutation equivalences, in general applying the Brauer construction at an arbitrary subgroup to $C$ will not yield a local splendid Rickard complex.
-We may define a Brauer pair for a splendid Rickard complex in the same way as we have for $p$-permutation equivalences, treating contractible complexes as zero objects.
+Each splendid Rickard equivalence $C$ induces a $p$-permutation equivalence $\gamma := \Lambda(C)$, and therefore has an associated set of $\gamma$-Brauer pairs.
+As with $p$-permutation equivalences, in general applying the Brauer construction at an arbitrary subgroup to $C$ will not yield a local splendid Rickard equivalence.
+We may define a Brauer pair for a splendid Rickard equivalence in the same way as we have for $p$-permutation equivalences, treating contractible complexes as zero objects.
 In fact, the Lefschetz invariant of a contractible complex is zero in the corresponding Grothendieck group, but the converse of the statement rarely holds.

 We will show that applying the Brauer construction at the Brauer pairs for the corresponding $p$-permutation equivalence $\gamma$ do indeed yield local splendid equivalences.
 Moreover, we demonstrate that applying the Brauer construction at any non-Brauer pair results in a contractible complex.
-The main result of this paper is the corollary of the two above results, which is that the Brauer pairs for a splendid Rickard complex and its corresponding $p$-permutation equivalence are the same.
+The main result of this paper is the corollary of the two above results, which is that the Brauer pairs for a splendid Rickard equivalence and its corresponding $p$-permutation equivalence are the same.